Filter by Category

 Al Gury, Chair of PAFA’s Painting Department and noted author of Color for Painters: A Guide to Traditions and Practice, presents this in-depth approach to the skills, materials, colors, history, and techniques of direct landscape painting.

 Working from photographs, master works, or available on-site images, learn concepts that will not only improve your landscape painting but also grow your in confidence in your artistic practice.
-Video demonstrations, images, and written instructions on Canvas will be supplemented by weekly Zoom discussions and critiques.
+Video demonstrations, images, and written instructions on Canvas will be supplemented by critiques and weekly Zoom discussions every Sunday, 4:30 - 5:30 p.m., beginning July 11.
 Oil painting will be the primary focus, but all media are welcome.

 NOTE: This course is available for 1.0 undergraduate credit for $525

 Image: Al Gury, Mountain Woods, oil on panel, 8 x 10 in.

 Graphite is a material that can satisfy the rigor of detailed work or the impulses of the expressive artist.
 Explore the full potential of this versatile medium through knowledgeable demonstrations of a range of graphite-forms and techniques.
 Learn to work through the phases of various mark-making methods to build a disciplined drawing, and progress toward working in more emotive styles and combining techniques.
 Demonstrations featuring a variety of subject matter will be augmented by instructive examples of materials and original work.
 Students may work from their choice of subject in their personal study.

 Registration Still Available

 Image: Jill A. Rupinski, Midday Nap, graphite on paper

 Plein Air in the Park (OUTDOOR) DR 605WP

 with Keith Leitner